 Jade Gangster is a two-time young adult cancer survivor, who meets mad real everyday challenges with cutting sarcasm, laughable perspective and fem street style–boldly inking her custom tag on chronically illin’ lifestyle.

 Hailing from Hong Kong, London, Detroit, San Francisco, Los Angeles, and many places in between before settling in Hawai’i, Jade Gangster is a mash of .5 generation immigrant Chinese, Buddhist heritage, yoga practice, borrowed Native American tradition, middle-class, maybe a little boughetto, and other urban American influences that all bang on cancer.
 Jade symbolizes the human disease process, because this lustrous metamorphic gem is created by heat and pressure that produces profound physical and chemical change.
-Gangster is a metaphor for the young adult cancer tag, because cancer picked me–like it or not–and the only way out of this gang is if I die.
+Gangster is a metaphor for the young adult cancer tag, because cancer picked me–like it or not–and the only way out of this gang is when I die.

 Jade Gangster is my alter ego … because sometimes, I need to Jade Up.
 She does things and says things that I might not.
 She doesn’t waste time on apologies.
 She finds the funny when I’m too sad for words, and she goes to the darkest places without fear or limits–keeping fiercely honest and vulnerable.